grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Give me that."
 Hemi took the lighter from Shakes and snapped it aflame.
 He used it to look over the _Gnat's_ controls, passing the small, flickering light slowly in front of each dial and gauge.
 For good measure he pulled the emergency blow lever again.
 He opened all the tank trim valves.
 None of those things required electricity to function --- they were purely mechanical devices on all submarines as a safety precaution for a situation just like this.
 If there was no power, the sub should still be able to make it to the surface.

 But not if the ballast tanks had split and let the reserve air out.
-The bubble they need to ride up had made its own way to the surface, leaving uselessly without them.
+The bubble they needed to ride up had made its own way to the surface, leaving uselessly without them.

 The water Shakes sat in was rising quickly.
 Water was pissing in through cracks in the viewport.
 Hemi looked at the depth gauge --- pegged at 100 meters, which was the maximum reading for the gauge.